7shi/gemini-batch/gembatch/poll.md

 **Problem**: When monitoring multiple batch jobs, operators needed to quickly assess the scale of each job (number of queries) to understand processing load and estimate completion times, but this information was not visible in the monitoring interface.

 **Solution**: Added Count column to the TUI display showing the number of queries in each input file.
 The count is displayed with comma separators for readability (e.g., "1,000") and right-aligned for easy visual comparison.
 This enhancement provides immediate visibility into job scale and helps operators prioritize attention during monitoring.

+### Source File Information Preservation for Reliable Cleanup
+**Problem**: Batch objects returned by the Gemini API don't contain source file information (src field is not available), making it impossible to clean up uploaded source files during job completion, leading to orphaned files accumulating in the system.

+**Solution**: Modified submit process to store `uploaded_file_name` field in job records during submission, preserving the source file identifier for later cleanup operations.
+Updated `cleanup_job_resources` function to accept complete job objects and use the stored `uploaded_file_name` for source file deletion.
+This approach ensures reliable cleanup regardless of API limitations while maintaining backward compatibility through the `convert_job_if_needed` function that preserves existing `uploaded_file_name` fields during format conversion.